 How tall and heavy are camels?

-We have bactrian or one humped camels in Australia, imported from Afghanistan, India and Pakistan between 1860 and 1930.
-A bactrian camel stands from 1.8 to just over 2 metres tall at the shoulders, and weighs from 250 to 680 kilograms.
+We have dromedary or one humped camels in Australia, imported from Afghanistan, India and Pakistan between 1860 and 1930.
+A dromedary camel stands from 1.8 to just over 2 metres tall at the shoulders, and weighs from 250 to 680 kilograms.
 Its rope like tail is over 50 centimetres long.
 Camels seem larger than they are because of their thick wool in wintertime, which may be all shades of brown, from nearly white to almost black.
 It may grow about 25 centimetres long on the animal’s head, neck, and humps.